-You are cordially invited to the Annual Meeting of Shareholders of Organon & Co. to be held on Tuesday, June 6, 2023, at 9:00 a.m.
+You are cordially invited to the Annual Meeting of Shareholders of Organon & Co. to be held on Tuesday, June 4, 2024, at 9:00 a.m.
 (Eastern Daylight Time), where we will vote on the matters below.
-You will be able to attend the Annual Meeting, vote and submit questions via a live webcast by visiting www.virtualshareholdermeeting.com/OGN2023.
+You will be able to attend the Annual Meeting, vote and submit questions via a live webcast by visiting www.virtualshareholdermeeting.com/OGN2024.
+The Notice of Internet Availability of Proxy Materials is first being mailed, and the proxy materials are first being made available to our shareholders on or about April 25, 2024.